elmtree-askmo/cloudcannon-app/content/learn/nursing/how-can-nurses-manage-emotionally-charged-situations-to-build-trust-with-patients.md

 url: /learn/nursing/questions/how-can-nurses-manage-emotionally-charged-situations-to-build-trust-with-patients
 score: -1.0
 related_article1:
-    id: 169612
+    id: 169609
-    title: How can social awareness and relationship management improve interactions in healthcare settings?
+    title: >-
+        What is cultural competence in nursing, and why is it important for understanding patient needs?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-social-awareness-and-relationship-management-improve-interactions-in-healthcare-settings
+    url: /learn/nursing/questions/what-is-cultural-competence-in-nursing-and-why-is-it-important-for-understanding-patient-needs
 related_article2:
     id: 169612
+    title: >-
-    title: How can social awareness and relationship management improve interactions in healthcare settings?
+        How can social awareness and relationship management improve interactions in healthcare settings?
     subject: Nursing
     url: /learn/nursing/questions/how-can-social-awareness-and-relationship-management-improve-interactions-in-healthcare-settings
 related_article3:
-    id: 169603
+    id: 169605
-    title: What role does self-awareness play in enhancing emotional intelligence in healthcare settings?
+    title: >-
+        What are the differences between routine and complex decision-making in nursing, and how does critical thinking apply to each?
     subject: Nursing
-    url: /learn/nursing/questions/what-role-does-selfawareness-play-in-enhancing-emotional-intelligence-in-healthcare-settings
+    url: /learn/nursing/questions/what-are-the-differences-between-routine-and-complex-decisionmaking-in-nursing-and-how-does-critical-thinking-apply-to-each
 related_article4:
-    id: 169601
+    id: 169605
-    title: What are some key strategies for building resilience in nursing, especially during long shifts?
+    title: >-
+        What are the differences between routine and complex decision-making in nursing, and how does critical thinking apply to each?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-some-key-strategies-for-building-resilience-in-nursing-especially-during-long-shifts
+    url: /learn/nursing/questions/what-are-the-differences-between-routine-and-complex-decisionmaking-in-nursing-and-how-does-critical-thinking-apply-to-each
 ---

 &nbsp;